 Step 1: Add the Client

-Click Documents in the left sidebar.
-Upload whatever you already have for the client — PDFs, spreadsheets, screenshots, Word documents, or even pasted chat transcripts.
-The more you upload, the more the Extractor can pull in automatically.
+In the Document intake phase, drop or attach whatever you already have for the client — PDFs, spreadsheets, screenshots, Word documents, or even pasted chat transcripts.
+The more you give Dora, Kerdora's AI assistant, the more she can pull in automatically.

 Common files to upload: